emilyelia/Creative-Cognition/content/posts/duolingo/index.md

 </div>

 The collection and analysis of educational data are among the most important parts of Duolingo’s product.
 They allow Duolingo not just to be a vehicle for learning, but also a vehicle for learning *how* people learn.
-This enables DuoLingo to bring data to opinion fights and be a leader in ed-tech for years to come.
+This enables Duolingo to bring data to opinion fights and be a leader in ed-tech for years to come.

 ### Behavior Change (For the Better) through Gamification

 All great products change your behavior, so you spend more time using the product and thus benefit the company.
-What sets Duolingo apart is that the more that DuoLingo changes your behavior, the more both you *and* the company benefit.
+What sets Duolingo apart is that the more that Duolingo changes your behavior, the more both you *and* the company benefit.

 The app breaks down language learning into small concrete goals that can be met in 20 minutes a day or less.
 Small goals modify our behavior because they don’t intimidate us; it’s easy to find five minutes to play with an app.
 In Duolingo, a student meets these goals by maintaining streaks — this relies on the availability heuristic, the idea that you don’t want to lose something that will make you happy especially if you are reminded enough about it.
 Gamification and visualizations of success are crucial to keeping these streaks alive.
 Each time you correctly provide five answers in a row, Duo — the app’s adorable green bird mascot — gives you a congratulatory message.
 The streak you have achieved thus is visualized, and after completing a lesson, you can unlock other lessons and earn stars.